 CAP Profiles of Success

-In the spring of 2009 Andrea stepped foot into the classroom as a peer leader in the CAP Program.
+During her sophomore year, Andrea stepped foot into the classroom as a peer leader in the CAP Program.
 She assisted in teaching University 101 and shared her freshman year experiences with other CAP students.
-In the spring of 2010, Andrea applied and was accepted into the Pforzheimer Honors College at Pace University as a dual major in Theatre Arts and Communication Studies.
+The following semestser, Andrea applied and was accepted into the Pforzheimer Honors College at Pace University as a dual major in Theatre Arts and Communication Studies.

-She recently performed in her first Pace Theatre production and is a new member of the Kappa Delta Sorority, where she participates in multiple philanthropy events.
-She currently holds an internship position at the Center for Communication and will be moving on to work for Warner Music Group in May of 2011.
+She also performed in her first Pace Theatre production and was a new member of the Kappa Delta Sorority, where she participated in multiple philanthropy events.
+She then held an internship position at the Center for Communication and will be moving on to work for Warner Music Group.

 In her own words